mobify/mobifyjs/www/docs/responsive.md

 We believe there's a time and a place for both.
 Responsive is great on content-forward websites where you have full control over the original markup.
 Mobify.js excels in situations where the original markup isn't well-suited for mobile or can't be modified.
+Mobify.js also offers more fine-grained control over UX and allows per-device performance optimization.

 But this doesn't need to be an either/or decision, you can use responsive
 + Mobify.js side by side and take advantage of the strengths of each.